avk653/bingo-billionaires/README.md

 Check with others in the group before merging to the master branch.

-# Base HTML file
+# HTML Code
-The base html file has the basic layout for the html with the style css file It has the layout for the accounts page(s) but to get this to work you will also need the script.js javascript file
+I have moved all the html code and other things into pages to keep it all together the base code file is just a page without any content accountsLO is the page for accounts with them logged out accountsLI is the page for the accounts with them logged in (still need to add it but it is mainly finished)